Shareholders and participation rights

 Changes of control

 The company’s Articles of Incorporation contain an opting-up clause which stipulates that, in the event that the threshold at which an offer is required in accordance with the provisions of the Swiss Stock Exchange Act is exceeded, it shall be set at 49%.
 No clauses exist regulating a change of control in favour of members of the Board of Directors or Management Board.

 Limitations on transferability of shares/voting rights and nominee registrations

-Entries in the Share Register are normally made up to one week before the General Meeting of Shareholders.
-With respect to the convening of the General Meeting of Shareholders and the inclusion of items on the agenda, no rules in the Articles of Incorporation deviate from the statutory provisions.
+Entries in the Share Register are normally made up to one week before the Annual General Meeting.
+With respect to the convening of the Annual General Meeting and the inclusion of items on the agenda, no rules in the Articles of Incorporation deviate from the statutory provisions.
+In the year under review, the provisions of the old law still apply, which are referenced below.
 In accordance with Article 699 para.
-3 of the Swiss Code of Obligations, shareholders representing shares with a par value of CHF 1.0 million may request that items be included on the agenda.
+3 of the Swiss Code of Obligations (as at 31 December 2022), shareholders representing shares with a par value of CHF 1.0 million may request that items be included on the agenda.
 In accordance with Article 12 para.
 3 of the company’s Articles of Incorporation, the relevant requests must be submitted in writing to the Board of Directors of the company together with proof of entitlement, an exact description of the requested item and a specifically formulated resolution proposal.
-Only requests that are received by the company in good time, i.e. at least 60 days before the General Meeting, can be considered.
+Only requests that are received by the company in good time, i.e. at least 60 days before the Annual General Meeting, can be considered.

 - Amendments to the Articles of Incorporation

 - Easing or elimination of limitations with respect to the transferability of registered shares

 - Conversion of registered shares into bearer shares